-Meloxicam comes as a tablet and suspension (liquid) to take by mouth.
-It is usually taken once a day with or without food.
-Take meloxicam at the same time every day.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Take meloxicam exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.
+Nonprescription naproxen comes as tablet and a gelatin coated tablet to take by mouth.
+It is usually taken with a full glass of water every 8 to 12 hours as needed.
+Nonprescription naproxen may be taken with food or milk to prevent nausea.

+Follow the directions on the package or prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
+Take naproxen exactly as directed.
+Do not take more or less of it or take it more often than prescribed by your doctor or written on the package.

-Shake the suspension well before each use to mix the medication evenly.
+Shake the liquid well before each use to mix the medication evenly.
+Use the measuring cup provided to measure each dose of the liquid.